chainpoint/bitcoin-header-node/README.md

   and add these to the chain db so that they are available for these operations.

-- The HeaderIndexer takes the place of the chain in several places for the Header Node to avoid some of this reliance on the chain which we are not persisting.
+- The HeaderIndexer takes the place of the chain in several places for the Header Node to avoid some of this reliance on the chain that is not persisted.
 The custom `HeaderPool` is extended from bcoin's default `Pool` object to replace calls to methods normally done by the chain that won't work given that there is no chain (or in the case of a custom start point, not even a proper genesis block).
 The best example is `getLocator` which normally gets block hashes all the way back to genesis on the chain, but in our case will run the checks on the header index, and stop early if using a custom start point.

 - In the unlikely case that you are using a header node on regtest or simnet (such as in the unit tests), it is not recommended to use a custom start height.
 The reason is that there are some different PoW checks that are done